Bozeman Icedogs

 The Bozeman Icedogs are a Tier III Junior ice hockey team located in Bozeman, Montana.
 The team is a member of the North American 3 Hockey League (NA3HL).
-The Icedogs play home games at the Haynes Pavilion located at the Gallatin County Fairgrounds.
+The Icedogs play home games at the Haynes Pavilion run by Gallatin Ice Foundation located at the Gallatin County Fairgrounds.

 History

 Founded in 1996 by a Michigan-based investment group, the Icedogs played in the Tier II Junior A American Frontier Hockey League (AFHL) from 1996 to 1998.
 The Icedogs were forced to play their entire first season on the road when the ownership team’s funding fell short with their rink only half-built.
 Despite the circumstances, which left them practicing at times outdoors and playing all ‘home’ games in Helena, Montana, the Icedogs, coached by David “Smoke” Cole and captained by Brad Michalski, earned a .500 record and a position in the AFHL playoffs.
 Forward Kevin Wesolek set a league record for single-season scoring as he captured 1996–97 Rookie of the Year honors.

 In the fall of 1997, the Icedogs moved into the brand new Valley Ice Garden, a state-of-the-art, 3,500-seat arena outside Bozeman.
 Bill Martel, owner of the Bozeman construction firm that had been building the facility, took over ownership of both the team and the arena, providing the Gallatin Valley with its first indoor ice skating facility.
 The rink opened to the public with an open house on September 14, 1997.

 The Icedogs played their first game at the Valley Ice Garden on September 30, 1997, a 6-4 victory over the Butte Irish in front of a sellout crowd with Wesolek scoring the team’s first goal.
 The Icedogs went on to record sixteen- and seven-game unbeaten streaks while selling out nearly every game en route to a second-place finish in the AFHL.
 Bozeman fell to in-state rival Billings Bulls in six games in the Borne Cup Finals, but earned a berth in the Gold Cup National Championship Tournament, where they were eliminated in the first round of round robin play.
 Wesolek finished second in the AFHL in scoring and set a league record for career scoring, with 198 points over two seasons.

 In 1998, the AFHL changed its name to the America West Hockey League (AWHL).
 The 1998–99 season brought less success for the Icedogs, who struggled throughout, and finished in last place in the AWHL, missing the playoffs for the first time.
 Forward Jimmy Sokol finished second in the league in scoring while linemate Jason Deitsch led the league in points-per-game.

 During the 1999–2000 season, Cole was fired and replaced with assistant coach Dale “Duner” Hladun.
 The team failed to improve under Hladun, who was forced to leave the team due to visa issues and replaced by assistant coach Darren Blue.
 The Icedogs missed the playoffs for the second consecutive season.